How to set up?

 docker compose pull docker compose up

 The UI will be available at http://localhost:80.
-Use the predefined username and password to log in for the first time: test@synthesized.io
+Use the predefined credentials to log in: test@synthesized.io

 / Qq12345_